-How can I troubleshoot DNS resolution issues with my Route 53 private hosted zone?
+How can I troubleshoot Route 53 private hosted zone DNS resolution issues?

 I created a private hosted zone for my domain in Amazon Route 53.
-However, the domain name resolution isn't working in my virtual private cloud (VPC).
+However, DNS isn't working in my virtual private cloud (VPC).
 How can I troubleshoot this issue?

-- Confirm that the DNS hostnames and DNS resolution parameters are enabled in your VPC.
+- Confirm that the DNS hostnames and DNS resolution parameters are turned on in your VPC.
 To do this, check your VPC settings.

-- Check your VPC settings to see if you configured Custom DNS Servers.
-If you configured this setting, confirm that you set the servers to forward DNS queries for the private domain to the IP address of the Amazon-provided DNS servers of your VPC.
-For example, if the CIDR range for your VPC is 10.0.0.0/16, then the IP address of the VPC DNS server is 10.0.0.2 (the VPC network range plus two).
+- If you configured custom DNS servers, then confirm that you set the servers to forward DNS queries.
+The servers must forward DNS queries for the private domain to the IP address of the Amazon-provided DNS servers of your VPC.
+For example, if the CIDR range for your VPC is 10.0.0.0/16, then the IP address of the VPC DNS server is 10.0.0.2.
+The IP address is the VPC network range plus two.

 Note: Private hosted zones are resolvable only through the VPC DNS.

-- Check for multiple private hosted zones with overlapping namespaces.
-If there are multiple zones with overlapping namespaces (such as example.com and test.example.com), then the Route 53 Resolver routes traffic to the hosted zone based on the most specific match.
-If there's a matching zone but no record that matches the domain name and type in the request, then Resolver doesn't forward the request to another zone or a public DNS resolver.
+- Check for multiple private hosted zones with overlapping namespaces such as example.com and test.example.com.
+If there are overlapping namespaces, then the Route 53 Resolver routes traffic to the hosted zone based on the most specific match.
+If there is a matching zone, make sure that the record matches the domain name and type of request.
+If there isn't a matching zone, then Resolver doesn't forward the request to another zone or a public DNS resolver.
 Instead, Resolver returns NXDOMAIN (non-existent domain) to the client.

-- Check if you have NS record configured for the subdomain in the private hosted zone of the parent domain.
+- Confirm that you have NS record configured for the subdomain in the private hosted zone of the parent domain.

 Note: In a private hosted zone, name server (NS) records aren't supported for delegating the responsibility for a subdomain.

 - Confirm that you configured a routing policy that's supported by a private hosted zone.
 The supported routing policies are: